db2018strath/battlesnake-cpp/README.md

 ## Building and Running

+### Server

+#### Replit

+To run on replit:
+- Make an account at https://replit.com.
+- Click on the '+ Create' button to create a new repl.
+- Import this project from github, this may require creating a fork.
+- Run the command `git submodule update --init --recursive` in the console.
+- Click the run button at the top of the page.

+#### Self-Host

-First clone the project into its own directory and cd into it:
+First clone the project and cd into the created directory with the following commands:
 ```
 git clone --recurse-submodules https://github.com/db2018strath/battlesnake-cpp.git
 cd battlesnake-cpp
 ```

-### Server

-#### Replit

-To run on replit first import the project from github, this may require creating a fork of the project.

-Then run the command `git submodule update --init --recursive` in the console.

-And then click the run button at the top of the screen.

-#### Self-Host

-To build the http server run one of the following:
+Then run one of the following:

 - Debug: `make server_debug`
 - Release: `make server_release`